crownstone/crownstone-lib-hue/documentation/Bridge.md

 `Id` represents the id of the light on the bridge and `uniqueId` represents the light's uniqueId.

-On success, it will return an uninitialized Light object.
+On success, it will return a Light object.

-In case of a wrong id or the uniqueId doesn't match the id used, it attempts to find by uniqueId.
+In case of a wrong id or the uniqueId doesn't match the id used, it attempts to find the light by uniqueId.
 When light is not found it throws an error.
 If the bridge has connection issues, it attempts to redo this operation every 10 seconds.